mjackson/tree-shaking-react-router/README.md

 #### `6-separate-files-production` ✅

 This test case is the same as 5, except this time webpack runs in production mode.
-In this mode, webpack uses [uglify](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) to minify the source code.
+In this mode, webpack uses [uglify](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) to eliminate dead code.

 And this time ... it works!
 There are no traces of `createHashHistory` or `HashRouter` in the app's output bundle.